uwplse/scout/README.md

 ### Install Z3
-*** Make sure you have the Python virtual environment created above still activated.
+*** Make sure you have the Python virtual environment created above still activated when you build/install Z3.

 	Clone Z3 into the same directory as scout.